Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Introduction

-Motivated by these observations, this study proposes a reciprocal co-training framework (RCT) that links an LLM with a Random Forest classifier through alternating optimization.
-Because tree ensembles are inherently non-differentiable while LLMs rely on gradient-based learning, direct end-to-end training is not feasible.
-Reinforcement learning therefore serves as a communication bridge that allows predictions from the RF to guide updates to the LLM representation while the resulting embeddings are incorporated into the RF feature space.
-In contrast to conventional pipelines where one component remains fixed, the proposed framework allows both models to adapt to each other during training, enabling iterative refinement of representations and predictions.
+This study proposes a reciprocal co-training framework (RCT) that links a language model encoder with a Random Forest classifier through alternating optimization.
+Because tree ensembles are inherently non-differentiable while language model encoders rely on gradient-based learning, direct end-to-end training is not feasible.
+Reinforcement learning serves as a bridge between the two models: RF predictions are converted into reward signals that guide updates to the language model representation, while the resulting embeddings augment the RF feature space.
+In contrast to conventional pipelines where one component remains fixed, the proposed framework allows both models to adapt to each other during training and iteratively refine representations and predictions.

 The framework is evaluated on predicting three-year relapse at the first clinical visit in multiple sclerosis (MS), a chronic neurological disease characterized by heterogeneous progression \cite{madill2024prediction}.
 Early relapse prediction has significant clinical value through support for timely intervention and treatment planning.
 Two additional public medical datasets assess generalization beyond the MS domain.
-Across all datasets, RCT consistently improves predictive performance, with the largest gains observed for the LLM component.
-These results show that reinforcement learning can bridge gradient-based language models with a non-differentiable Random Forest model and allow heterogeneous learners to benefit from bidirectional feedback.
+Across all datasets, RCT consistently improves predictive performance for both the language model and RF components.
+Feature-importance analysis further confirms that LM-derived representations play a substantial role in the final RF model.
+Experiments with both ClinicalBERT (CBERT)\cite{alsentzer2019clinicalbert} and Qwen2-7B-Instruct (Qwen2) \cite{yang2024qwen2} demonstrate that the framework generalizes across domain-specific and instruction-tuned language model architectures.
+These results provide evidence that reinforcement learning can bridge gradient-based language models with a non-differentiable Random Forest model and allow heterogeneous learners to benefit from bidirectional feedback.
 Implementation of the framework is provided under \cite{github} to facilitate reproducibility.